 December is a great time of year for celebrating and learning about holidays around the world for kids.
 Elementary students can learn about how different countries celebrate Christmas, Hanukkah, Kwanzaa, Diwali, Las Posadas, Three Kings Day, St. Lucia Day, Epiphany, and Chinese New Year using these lists of holidays around the world books.

 You may also find this comprehensive holidays around the world unit to be helpful!
 It is packed with holidays around the world activities, holiday lesson plans, festive holiday crafts from around the world, and more!
 In addition to exploring all of the holidays celebrated this time of year, it does a deep dive into Christmas around the world for kids.
-It’s a great way to celebrate a festive time of year without focusing on one or two popular holidays and doing it in a meaningful and academic way.
+It’s a great way to celebrate a festive time of year without focusing on one or two popular holidays and by using activities that are meaningful and academic.
 Learn more about these quality picture books for teaching holidays around the world for kids below!

 Holidays Around the World Books